boblzsurvivor-wq/Alliance-Information/pages/charter.md

 - Final warning
 - Removal

-Severe misconduct may result in immediate removal.
+Severe behaviour may result in immediate removal.

 ---

+## MEMBER EXPECTATION

+Members are expected to:

+- Stay active
+- Participate when possible
+- Follow key instructions
+- Respect others
+- Contribute to the alliance

+---

 ## FINAL AUTHORITY

-This Charter overrides all previous rules.
+This Charter defines how {{ site.alliance_name }} operates.

-By remaining in {{ site.alliance_name }}, members agree to follow it.
+By remaining in the alliance, members agree to follow these principles.

+Above all:

+**Play well, support each other, and enjoy the game.**